23vbq/tv-managing-system/README.md

 ## Bug list
 - Server
   - [ ] #1 CommandHandler: *if command not found* (now it executes everytime) executes probably last added command *(REV in this example)*
+    **It was probably not compiled and installed latest version when testing**

 > **SEGFAULT COUNTER**: 2